Coronavirus - Ireland Tours - Book with Peace of Mind find out more

 Travelling by train in Ireland is a relaxing and hassle free way of getting around between the main population centers.
 Iarnrod Eireann (Irish Rail) is the state-owned rail company in the Republic of Ireland, while in the north, Northern Ireland Railways(NIR) is the rail company.
 The rail network in Ireland is not very extensive, serving only the larger cities and most major towns.
 If you are thinking of traveling to the more remote scenic areas, you may have to use the local bus services to reach your destination.

-At Discovering Ireland Vacation, we can recommend a variety of Rail Tours that offer itineraries ranging from day trips to 10 day tours that incoporate coach excursions.
+At Discovering Ireland Vacation, we can recommend a variety of Rail Tours and railway tours of Ireland that offer itineraries ranging from day trips to 10 day tours that incorporate coach excursions.

 Our map of Ireland's rail network below will give you an indication of how much of the country you can see using the rail system.